-Parker McCollum comes from a particular type of family — the no-nonsense, hard working kind.
-His was the sort of upbringing where “if you’re going to do something and you’re not going to do it one-hundred percent you shouldn’t do it all.”
-It’s why the 25-year-old singer-songwriter treats each song he writes with a painstaking level of dedication, reverence, respect and, as he’ll readily admit, even a bit of obsession.
+Parker McCollum comes from a no-nonsense, hard-working family.
+His was the sort of upbringing where “if you’re going to do something and you’re not going to do it one-hundred percent; you shouldn’t do it all.”
+It’s why this 25-year-old treats each song he writes with a painstaking level of dedication, reverence, and — as he readily admits — even a bit of obsession.

 In speaking with McCollum, it’s easy to detect the sense of wonderment and romance he still attaches to the brutally honest songwriters he first revered during his teenage years.
-Men like Townes Van Zandt, Todd Snider, Steve Earle, Rodney Crowell and James McMurtry — even as a wide-eyed and innocent young man, McCollum sensed these musicians were speaking to a more powerful truth.
+Men like Townes Van Zandt, Todd Snider, Steve Earle and James McMurtry — even as a wide-eyed and innocent young man, McCollum sensed these musicians were speaking to a more powerful truth.

 To that end, when he began writing the songs that would ultimately comprise Probably Wrong, McCollum felt it necessary to be alone with little more than his emotions and a guitar.
 “I needed to write this record and be on my own,” he says of what led him to end a two-year relationship and retreat inward.
 “I felt very misunderstood throughout the entire situation,” he adds.
 “I broke my own heart for the first time just to write this record.”
 For six weeks, McCollum did nothing but stare at a piece of paper filled with soul-crushing lyrics and engage with his sadness.
 “And I’m not a sad person,” he says with a laugh.
-“But I had done it to myself intentionally.”
+“But I had done it to myself … intentionally.”

 The pain still lingers, but McCollum says accessing it to write his new album allowed him to pen some of his most poignant material to date.
 “Hell of a Year,” which he calls his “sleeper favorite of the record,” came from McCollum breaking down one night in his truck in a fast-food parking lot.
 “My heart’s out of love/I fell out of line/I swore I’d never leave again/And I lied,” he sings over a gentle acoustic guitar figure.
 “When I set out to write this record this was the type of song I was gunning for,” he says of “Hell of a Year.”
 “It was the hardest song I’ve ever written as far as being that honest.
-But after doing so I could go back to being happy for a little bit.”
-On the slow rolling “Misunderstood,” the singer throws his hands in the air and makes peace with what he can’t control.
+But after doing so, I could go back to being happy for a little bit.”
+On the slow-rolling “Misunderstood,” the singer throws his hands in the air and makes peace with what he can’t control.
 “You told me I was no good/It’s alright babe/I’m pretty used to being misunderstood.”

-News & Updates
+News and Updates

 TX MusiC Scene